MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/5-logging-exercise.md

 Using the diagnostics functionality of Azure Spring Cloud, you can analyze logs and metrics with any of the following services:

 * Use Azure Log Analytics, where the data is written to Azure Storage.
-There is a delay when exporting logs to Log Analytics.
+There's a delay when exporting logs to Log Analytics.
 * Save logs to a storage account  for auditing or manual inspection.
 You can specify the retention time (in days).
 * Stream logs to your event hub for ingestion by a third-party service or custom analytics solution.